astroess/AdminChatbot/README.md

 # AdminChatBot!
-The AdminChatBot is made up of 2 applications.
+The AdminChatBot is made up of 2 wonderful applications.
 When the project is built using the "Basic Build Instructions" below, 2 executables are generated (adminuser and adminchatbot).  adminuser is a command line program that will allow the admin user to add new Admin users for use within the adminchatbot application.
 The adminchatbot executable is the actual chatbot gui application (Yes!).
 Both programs should be run from the /build directory.

 <h2>Dependencies for Running Locally</h2>
 * cmake >= 5.5 <br>